Was dürfen Hunde nicht essen?

 c) onions

-The N-propyl disulfide contained in onions has a similar effect to the allicin contained in garlic.
-The symptoms are similar to those described for garlic.
+The substance contained in onions N-propyl disulfide It acts similarly to the allicin contained in garlic.
+The symptoms are similar to those described in garlic.

-Please note that in addition to garlic and onions, leeks, wild garlic, chives and shallots also belong to the onion and leek family.
-None of these varieties should be fed to rabbits.
-Inus seem to be particularly sensitive to their ingestion.
+Please note that in addition to garlic and onions, leeks, wild garlic, chives, and shallots also belong to the onion and leek family.
+All of these varieties should not be fed to your rabbit.
+Guinea pigs seem to be particularly sensitive to their ingestion.

 If you feed vegetable flakes, please make sure that they do not contain leeks or onions, as these are often used for reasons of attractive and healthy appearance.